Kristina Schulman Offers Support To Blake Horstmann Following Caelynn Miller-Keyes Scandal

 “Speak your truth, no one can take that away from you,” Schulman wrote on Horstmann’s most recent Instagram post.

-Many other Bachelor alums also offered their support to Horstmann in the comments, including Kevin Wendt who praised his character.
+Many other Bachelor alums also offered their support to Horstmann in the comments, including Kevin Wendt, who praised his character.

 “I know I told you last week posting these might not be the best idea, but as a friend I just want YOU to be happy and I know your anxiety was about to erupt.
 So I get it.
 And I’ll support you regardless because I know you’re a good friend and a good-hearted human.”